neu-pdi/cs2100-public-resources/docs/lecture-notes/l37-AI-coding.md

 This workflow can be used for any of the tasks in the PDI process.

-## Why we discourage "vibe coding" in the PDI sequence:
+## Why we discourage vibe coding in the PDI sequence:

 - "Vibe coding" is where you only evaluate the *execution* of the AI-generated code, and not the code itself
 - Vibe coding leads to "productivity collapse"